ProSuite/quaestor-mini-cluster/README.md

 - Must report service health using the [GRPC health checking protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md)
 - Must [report service load](https://github.com/ProSuite/quaestor-mini-cluster/blob/main/src/Quaestor.LoadReporting/load_reporting.proto) as defined in the Quaestor.LoadReporting assembly (see build directory to build the nuget package).

+The main load balancing logic is encapsulated in a single comparer class, that can be easily exchanged.
+Thanks to the collected load reports the server utilization and the load for each process can be used to decide on the priority of the service instances.

 ## Getting Started

 ### Building from Source